- Conflicts of Interest

 Conflicts of Interest in ResearchThis policy defines the process for disclosures of individual significant financial interests and the management and reporting of individual financial conflicts of interest in research performed at UT Health Northeast.

-To request public information from UT Health Northeast, you may send your written request by mail, email, fax, or hand delivery as follows:
+To request public information or responsive documents from UT Health Northeast, you may send your written request by mail, email, fax, or hand delivery as follows:

 Ms. Terry Witter